Domestic Competition By-laws

 1. In a round game, the result shall stand as a draw

-2. In a Quarter Final, Semi Final or Grand Final, such 3 minute periods of extra time shall be played as are required to obtain a result.
+2. In a Quarter Final, Semi Final or Grand Final, such 3-minute periods of extra time (running clock) shall be played as are required to obtain a result.

 1. 1 x 5 minute warm-up period.